-"A beautifully relaxed yet rich earthy shade with caramel and biscuit undertones.
-Spiced Honey invites the layering of colours and textural contrasts."
-Claire Gaudion, Claire Gaudion.
+Spiced Honey is a beautiful nature-inspired tone.
+It is a relaxed, yet rich earthy shade with caramel biscuit undertones.
+Spiced Honey invites the layering of colours and textural contrasts.

 There seems to be a general consensus that this colour should be layered, mixed and combined, with other colours and with natural materials.
 As described by Dulux themselves, Spiced Honey can be soothing or calming, cosy or vibrant, depending on the palette you pair it with.
 This colour is not designed to be used alone, and Dulux beautifully present four complimentary palettes to reflect these moods.

 Michelle Ogundehin is not convinced by this as a flat colour for walls, and instead sees it “as representative of natural finishes and textures”.
 Michelle Ogundehin has already talked about her prediction “that we’ll see an increase in the use of materials like rattan, cork, plywood, sisal and hemp” and how these materials represent “a celebration of texture and tactility as an antidote to our increasingly smooth, screen-based worlds”.

 Jotun’s colours are always eagerly awaited.
 For 2019, Jotun present three colour stories; calm, refined and raw.